anywhichway/inline-function/README.md

 a web browser with tightly looping code.

 # Version History (reverse chronological order)

+2022-10-07 v0.0.7 Replaced `slot` with `expression` since `slot` was nto really a custom element slot.

 2022-09-25 v0.0.6 Updated for changes to quickComponent.